wmag777/PHPChineseYear/README.md

 # PHPChineseYear

+## Compatible with PHP v.8.0 ++
+If your project on below PHP v.8.0, use "switch" construction instead of "match"

 Ready PHP class to get name of Chinese Year - Enjoy!

 To use it in your project, use this class in your file and initiate it like this: <br><br>